RohanNagar/RohanNagar.github.io/_posts/2017-10-01-simple-facebook-oauth-using-sfauthenticationsession.md

 Next, we create our `SFAuthenticationSession` object.
 We pass in the two URLs we defined.
 The `url` parameter is the one to show to the user, and the `callbackURLScheme` is the redirect URL.
-We also define a closure that will be called when the `SFAuthenticationSession` completes (the redirect URL is called).
+We also define a closure that will be called when the `SFAuthenticationSession` completes (when either the redirect URL is called or the user cancels).

 In the closure, we first check for any errors (for example, if the user canceled at any point) and return if we find those errors.
 Then, we use our helper function to get the access token from the URL that Facebook called.
 Remember, Facebook